 - Call a service representative directly to book a flight for an unaccompanied minor.
 Many airlines refuse online reservations for unaccompanied minors.

 - Some airlines restrict the types of flights unaccompanied minors may use.
 The airlines may charge an additional fee.

 - On the day of the flight, escort the juvenile to the ticket counter and complete required forms.

 - Do not place the juvenile in restraints upon arrival at the airport.

 - Transportation Security Administration (TSA) regulations require passengers 18 and older to present a valid ID at the security checkpoint.
-For a list of acceptable forms of ID, click here.
+For a list of acceptable forms of ID, visit the TSA website.

 - Request a gate pass to escort the juvenile through security.
 Supervise the juvenile until the juvenile boards and the flight departs.

 - When picking up a juvenile, check-in at the ticket counter and obtain a gate pass.